emca-it/ITRS-Log-Analytics-7.x/07-Network_Probe/07-Network_Probe.md

 ###### Reload pipelines configuration

-The logstash configuration can be reloaded directly from this view, with the help of the `Reload` button.
-Any changes to the configuration files used by logstash will be reloaded, without the need of restarting the service itself.
+The Network Probe configuration can be reloaded directly from this view, with the help of the `Reload` button.
+Any changes to the configuration files used by Network Probe will be reloaded, without the need of restarting the service itself.

 ![](/media/media/07_network_probe/network_probes_page/pipelines/pipelines_reload.png)